kscalelabs/minppo/README.md

 - [ ] Implement simple PPO policy to try to make the robot stand up
 - [ ] Parallelize using JAX

+# Findings
+- Low standard deviation for "overfitting test" does not work very well for PPO because need to converge upon actual solution.
+Cannot get to actual solution if do not explore a little.
+With that in mind, I think the model is generally getting too comfortable tricking the reward system by just losing as fast as posisble so doesn't have to deal with penalty
+- Theory that model just trying to lose (to retain `is_healthy` while not losing as much height.
+It wants to fall as quick as possible so can reset) can be tested by adding "wait" and removing the mask.
+This effectively reduces the fact that reset will work.
+While the model is stuck in the failed state, it still is unhealthy and therefore loses out on reward.

 ## Goals

 - The goal for this repository is to provide a super minimal implementation of a PPO policy for making a humanoid robot stand up, with only three files: